VDoring/Videoframe-Image-saver/README.md

-# Video-frame-image-save
+# Videoframe-Image-save
-Save video frame as a photo file
+Save video frame as a .jpg file